sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - I will implement decorator pattern
 * Blocker - No blocker as of now.

+#### Prateek
+* What I did yesterday -  Started learning about phaser js games and started coding
+* What I will do today - More coding
+* Blocker - No blocker as of now.

 # Day 9 - 15th April

 #### Sricheta